1PercentSync/biu-flutter/openspec/changes/add-source-documentation/tasks.md

 - `AudioQualitySetting` enum values changed: `standard` → `medium`, `hires` → `lossless`
 - Added `fromValue()` migration for legacy values
 - New dependencies: `file_picker`, `share_plus`

+### Shared Widgets Changes
+- New `ConfirmDialog` widget available for async confirmations
+- New `AudioVisualizer` widget available for playback visualization
+- New `VideoCardSkeleton` and `VideoCardSkeletonGrid` for loading states